erguotou520/vue-fullstack/README.md

 - `Mongodb` This project require `mongodb` as the db store, you can follow [it's tutorial](https://docs.mongodb.com/manual/administration/install-community/) to install if you do not installed.
 - Base `vue` skills

+## About i18n
+If you don't choose i18n when project initialization, you need to take a look at this description, or you can skip this step.
+As `vue-cli` does't support more ablity to run task after init, so you need to run `npm run remove:i18n` manually.

 ## Usage
 This is a project template for vue-cli.
 It is recommended to use npm 3+ for a more efficient dependency tree.
 ```shell